volodymyrhudyma/blog/content/blog/2020-07-14-how-to-save-up-to-50-development-time-in-react.md

 * **speed of development**

-  Integrating UI kit into your project is relatively easy and you are allowed to use the existing components just after all necessary configurations.
+  Integrating UI kit into your project is relatively simple and you are allowed to use the existing components just after all necessary configurations have been made.
 * **cross-browser and cross-device compatibility**

-  Good UI kits ensure cross-browser and cross-device compatibility out of the box.
+  Good UI kits ensure cross-browser and cross-device compatibility right from the start.

 #### Cons of using the existing UI kit:

 * **harder customization**

-  In most cases, you are not allowed you to fully customize the code according to your needs.
+  In most cases you are not allowed to fully customize the code to your needs.
 * **need to purchase the PRO version**

-  Not all existing UI kits give you all components for free.
+  Not all available UI kits give you all the components for free.
 * **generic look**

-  Make sure it is acceptable for your project to look "standard"
+  Make sure that it is acceptable for your project to look "standard"
 * **size**

-  UI kits tend to be big in size, therefore they may slow down your tiny project.
+  UI kits tend to be big, so they can slow down your tiny project.

-In the vast majority of projects, we create custom designs, which are based on the company's style guide.
+In the vast majority of projects, we create custom designs, based on the company's style guide.

-It does not make sense to re-create the same components (Inputs, Checkboxes, Radio buttons) from scratch for every new project.
+It does not make sense to re-create the same components (Inputs, Checkboxes, Radio buttons) from scratch for each new project.

-A custom UI kit could be created based on the given style guide.
+A custom UI kit could be created on the basis of the given style guide.

-This solution requires a lot of work at the beginning, but you will end up having a custom UI kit, which is highly customizable and can be used for any further projects.
+This solution requires a lot of work in the beginning, but in the end you will have a tailor-made UI kit that is highly customizable and can be used for all further projects.

 #### To sum up:

-Same, as for external libraries, using ready UI kits could save you a lot of development time, but would cost you harder customization.
+Just, as with external libraries, using ready-made UI kits could save you a lot of development time, but would cost you harder customization.

 This is a perfect use case for building an **MVP** (Minimum Viable Product) or **PoC** (Proof of Concept).

 ## Use storybook

+**Storybook** is a tool that allows developers to create components in isolation in an isolated development environment.

+Any React component can be added to the storybook for showcasing purposes.

+In larger teams, it is extremely useful for a team member to have a quick overview of all available components in one place.
+Then it is much easier to decide whether to use existing components or create your own.

+The other great advantage of using Storybook is that you are forced to produce a reusable code of high quality.

+By writing components in isolation without being bound to specific application requirements, you make them reusable, which results in having a lot of independent building blocks in your application.

+The storybook could be used as documentation for the project, especially when a new person is introduced to the project.

+In summary, installing and configuring Storybook takes some time, but once this is done, your project will benefit greatly.

 ## Use IDE hints